PaloAltoNetworks/prisma-cloud-docs/api/README.md

    `$ python src/enrich_spec.py openapi_supported.json ../_topic_map.yml`

+   By default, branch is master.
    Note that `enrich_spec.py` accepts an optional `--branch` argument, so you can point to specific revisions of the content.

-   By default, branch is master.
+   **Caution**: You must generate microspecs from the master branch unless advised explicitly.
+This avoids 404 error if the branch is deleted.

 1. Prepare the spec for publication on prisma.pan.dev.